stephenkostas/liferay-docs/develop/tutorials/articles/230-web-experience-management/xx-liferay-fragments-generator/02-using-the-fragment-generator.markdown

 # Using the Fragment Generator

-After you setup the generator and create your first project by running `yo liferay-fragment` you will have the basic structure created, but there's still more that the generator can help you with.
+After you setup the generator and create your first project by running `yo liferay-fragments` you will have the basic structure created, but there's still more that the generator can help you with.
+You can see all of the available tasks inside the `scripts` section in `package.json`.

 ## Creating Collections